FIFA World Cup 2026 · Sponsors

 What's the McDonald's Player Escort Programme?

 Every World Cup since 1998, McDonald's has run the Player Escort Programme.
-Children selected through McDonald's-affiliated grassroots-football programmes walk onto the pitch holding the hand of each player at every match — they hold the FIFA fair-play banner before kick-off and accompany their player through the national-anthem ceremony.
+Children selected through McDonald's-affiliated grassroots-football programmes walk onto the pitch holding the hand of each player at every match.
+They hold the FIFA fair-play banner before kick-off and accompany their player through the national-anthem ceremony.
 For 2026, ~1,000 kids walk out across the tournament's 104 matches (about 22 per match).

 Who are the regional supporters in North America?